 Frodo: The pure hearted simple country boy (but relatively wealthy) who is willing to sacrifice for a cause.

 Sam: Also pure hearted and loyal, perhaps more practical than Frodo.
-Also resisted the ring because not interested in power.
+Also resisted the ring because not interested in power (I have some Sam in me).

 Smeagle: The addict, who has lost his consciousness to his addiction.